YunoRock/yunoqa/README.md

 This includes:

 - Templates should be redefinable (possibly per-project).
-- A CLI should be provided to receive TAP results through UNIX pipes.
 - The stylesheet and current templates are to be cleaned, a lot.
 - Documentation, examples and manpages.